 Today, Jerome is banking on its small town, shady, shabby, old west feel to make a living off of tourists.
 Tourist shops line its winding streets and there’s a couple of artists cooperatives.
 “Open at 10,” said one sign on a shop.
 “Sometimes at 9.
 Or maybe 11.”
 We were there around 11:30 and they still weren’t open.
 Hint to business owner: that’s only cute if you really don’t want to sell anything.

-I found Jerome and the museum worth a brief stop, but probably wouldn’t feel compelled to go back again except that there’s a state historic park there, which we didn’t have time to see (because our main target was Sedona, 30 miles east).
-It looks like that’s where all the history tourist stuff resides, so I’ll wait to make a judgement on Jerome until I visit Jerome State Historic Park.
+I found Jerome and the museum worth a brief stop, but probably wouldn’t feel compelled to go back again.
+There is, however, a state historic park there, which we didn’t have time to see (because our main target was Sedona, 30 miles east).
+It looks like much of the history tourist material is there, so I’ll wait to make a judgement on Jerome until I visit Jerome State Historic Park.